 Café Gerstner

-Gerstner Coffee House Vienna is a bohemian institution with a history from back in the 1840s when the Gerstner’s opened a pastry shop in central Vienna.
-Today, you’ll find that they still offer thriving culinary excellence.
-As well, their delicious aroma of coffee will draw any passers-by into the historic cafe.
+You’ll find that they still offer thriving culinary excellence today.
+As well, their delicious aroma of coffee will draw any passersby into the historic cafe.

 It’s a trendy spot for urbanists and a popular stop near the Naschmarkt.
-They offer a mix of Viennese and Berlin food in a more modern style of coffee house, serving mouthwatering cakes and attractive open sandwiches.
+They offer a mix of Viennese and Berlin food in a more modern style of coffeehouse, serving mouthwatering cakes and attractive open sandwiches.

 Kleines Cafe

 Unlike the previous cafes we’ve mentioned, Kleines Cafe (which means “little cafe”) has only been around since the 1970s.
 This cafe is the one you’re likely to find full of locals, with an authentic Viennese atmosphere.
-It’s a charming, low-key cafe where people go to get off the well-trodden tourist track, and enjoy some tranquility in this small, smoky coffee house.
+It’s a charming, low-key cafe where people go to get off the well-trodden tourist track and enjoy some tranquility in this small, smoky coffee house.

 The cafe has an almost Mediterranean feel, centered around a cobblestoned square, an ancient church, and an old fountain.